sybrew/The-SEO-Framework-Extension-Manager/extensions/free/incognito/trunk/readme.md

 ### Activate Incognito

-All you'll need to do is activate the Incognito extension.
+All you must to do is activate the Incognito extension.

-There is no setup required and no options are available.
+There is no setup required, and no options are available.

-[tsfep-image id="1"]

 ### Page and Browser Caching

 If you're using a page caching solution, you might need to refresh the cache before the in-page annotations are removed.

 The sitemap's stylesheet is cached in the browser for 30 minutes.
-To see results, you could either wait for it to expire, or perform a [forced refresh](http://refreshyourcache.com/en/cache/).
+To see results, you could either wait for it to expire or perform a [forced refresh](https://refreshyourcache.com/en/cache/).

 ## Changelog